Applications are invited for a fully-funded three year PhD studentship to commence in October 2019.

 The work will include:

-In addition to a full program of training provided by the Graduate School, specialist training will be provided for the patented high-throughput array platform technology as well as a range of in-house instruments and techniques.
-Additionally, the Portsmouth laboratories are equipped with a comprehensive suite of biochemical and biophysical instruments.
+In addition to a full program of training provided by the Graduate School, specialist training will be provided for a range of in-house instruments and techniques.
+The Portsmouth biophysics laboratories are equipped with a comprehensive suite of the necessary biophysical instruments.
+There will be frequent transfer of materials and expertise to and from the UK and US sites and considerable opportunities for international travel.

 General admissions criteria

-The project requires a candidate with a good first degree (minimum 2.1 or equivalent) in Biochemistry, Molecular Biology or a related subject, and a desire to excel as a disciplined scientist within a cohesive research team.
+The project requires a candidate with a good first degree (minimum 2.1 or equivalent) in Biochemistry or a related subject, and a desire to excel as a disciplined scientist within a cohesive research team.
 Potential applicants with a Masters-level qualification, or equivalent experience in a relevant field, are strongly encouraged to apply.

 We require English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.